Roles & Permissions

 -

-If you select Custom, you allow anyone with Manage Permissions rights, for example, the Technical Contact, to set the permissions per environment.
+- If you select Custom, you allow anyone with Manage Permissions rights, such as the Technical Contact, to set permissions per environment.

 -

-To show the details of a role, click Show Details.
-The Project Role Details pop-up window opens with detailed information about the role.
+To view the details of a role, click Show Details.
+This opens the Project Role Details pop-up window, which contains the role name, ID, and permissions.

 Editing a Role